BoxBoxJason/svcadm/README.md

 - `backup <services>`: Backup the data for the specified services
 - `cleanup <services>`: Cleanup the data for the specified services

+#### Troubleshooting

+##### General
+- **Permission Denied in a container volume**: If you encounter permission denied errors when trying to access files in a container volume, ensure that the permissions on the host directory are set correctly.
+You also may need to add `:Z` to the volume mount at the end to ensure that SELinux contexts are correctly applied.

+##### Nginx
+- **Cannot start nginx on port 80 using rootless podman**: If you are using rootless podman and cannot start nginx on port 80 due to permission issues, you can add the following line (setting) to your `/etc/sysctl.conf` file: `net.ipv4.ip_unprivileged_port_start=80`.
+This will allow non-root users to bind to port 80.

 ### safeguard

 **safeguard** is a utility script designed to continuously monitor directories for malware and automatically quarantine any suspicious files.
 It uses the `clamscan` command to perform malware scanning and `inotifywait` to monitor directories for changes.
 Any new files added to the monitored directory are scanned for malware, and if any threats are detected, the files are moved to a quarantine directory for further analysis.